 Vintage 1960s Gravel Artwork Wall Art Drama Mask and More

-The Mid-Century Modern era was from 1945 to around 1965, and it was an extension of the early Modernism movement.
-Even though it focused mainly on architecture there was great design in interior design and product design in the post-World War Two era.
+The mid-century modern era was from 1945 to around 1965, and it was an extension of the early modernism movement.
+Even though it focused mainly on architecture, there was great interior design and product design in the post-World War Two era.

-Much wall art panel artwork was done in gravel, sand, glass, stones, and tiles.
-Some of the best-known, respected influences of the era include designers such as Charles & Ray Eames; the movement also had great effect on California Builder Joseph Eichler, and architect Frank Lloyd Wright.
-It was Wright whose earlier work is said to be the cornerstone of the Mid-Century movement in architecture.
+Much of this panel wall art was done in gravel, sand, glass, stones, and tiles.
+Some of the best-known, respected influences of the era include designers such as Charles & Ray Eames; the movement also had great effect on the California-based builder Joseph Eichler, and architect Frank Lloyd Wright.
+It was Wright whose earlier work is said to be the cornerstone of the mid-century movement in architecture.

-Many intricate pieces were made of gravel in a mosaic pieces and rope cord type design during this period.
-This kind of art today is both kitschy and a beautiful example of mid-century modernist art and today they are very collectable.
-Stone and pebble mosaic from the 1950s and 1960s in the strict sense of the word was an art form in transition.
-These stone mosaics were popular mainly because of their beauty and the efficient production methods of modern mosaic companies of that time.
+Many intricate pieces during this period were made of gravel in a mosaic and rope cord type design.
+Today, this kind of art is both kitschy and a beautiful example of mid-century modernist art.
+Today, they are very collectable.
+Stone and pebble mosaic from the 1950s and 1960s (in the strict sense of the word) was an art form in transition.
+These stone mosaics were popular because of their beauty and the efficient production methods of modern mosaic companies of that time.

-Vintage Mid-century Modern Pebble & Gravel Art Drama Mask
+Vintage Mid-Century Modern Pebble and Gravel Art Drama Mask

 These Mosaic Pictures Have a Magical Effect